Clean up your SAP Cloud Integration code with script collections and CPILint

 Step 1: Identify the duplicate scripts

 With CPILint you can check your iflows for duplicate resources using the DuplicateResourcesNotAllowed rule.
-The rule supports all the CPI resource types, but in this particular context we’re only interested in scripts and JAR archives.
+The rule supports all the SAP Cloud Integration resource types, but in this particular context we’re only interested in scripts and JAR archives.
 Here’s a complete CPILint rules file that checks for the relevant duplicates:

-To check your entire CPI tenant for duplicates, save the XML to a local file and execute CPILint from the command line as follows:
+To check your entire SAP Cloud Integration tenant for duplicates, save the XML to a local file and execute CPILint from the command line as follows:

-cpilint -rules <the file you just saved> -tmn-host <the hostname of your Tenant Management Node> -username <your tenant username>
+cpilint -rules <the file you just saved> -host <the hostname of your Tenant Management Node> -username <your tenant username>

 (For more information about installing and running CPILint, please see this wiki page.
 For details on the various command-line options, run